 EFH for bottomfish was originally designated in Amendment 6 to the Bottomfish and Seamount Groundfish FMP (64 FR 19067, April 19, 1999), and the levels of EFH information available for American Samoa BMUS are shown in Table 34.
 The designated areas of EFH and HAPC for American Samoa FEP bottomfish by life stage are summarized in Table 35.
-To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking (PIFSC 2021).
-The levels of information available for American Samoa BMUS did not change in 2023.
+To analyze the potential effects of a proposed fishery management action on EFH, one must consider all designated EFH, but research examining depth and habitat requirements for most species is generally lacking (Nadon et al. 2023).
+The levels of information available for American Samoa BMUS did not change in 2024.
+The water column is also designated as EFH for selected life stages at various depths.
+For larval stages of all species except deepwater shrimp, the water column is EFH from the shoreline to the EEZ.
+Coral reef species egg and larval EFH is to a depth of 100 m; crustaceans, 150 m; and bottomfish, 400 m.